 Our consumer culture produces unimaginable amounts of waste, much of it completely unnecessary.
 There is a lot each of us can do to reduce our waste and thus conserve resources.
 Given that we live in a finite world, this is an extremely important aspect of sustainable living.
 Food waste is a particularly troubling area given fears over food security.
 UK homes throw away 7 million tonnes of food every year, most of it attributable to poor planning.

 - Dispose of your disposables and re-use your re-useables.
 From shopping bags to tissues to razors to batteries, disposable items have replaced many things that aren’t at all inconvenient.
 Re-using can save you loads of money and is far less resource-intensive.
-Check out these tips for starters.
+As part of our Don’t Be Trashy campaign with Hubbub, we have created a Re-Use Guide to help you be part of the re-use revolution.
+You can check it out here.

 - Share!
 Borrow!
 Donate!
 Especially if you don’t use something often, consider if you can share or borrow it before buying something new.
 Want to get rid of an item?
 Odds are somebody else would love to have it!
 It’s easier than ever to find out with resources like Streetbank and Freecycle.